 Considered as a landscape, the historic district exhibits Spokane's typical pattern of infill residential development, undertaken by general contractors acting as speculative developers.
 Within the CHPA, these builders-as-developers followed this pattern after the first few years of development through the 1950s post-World War II building boom.
-The preparers of this nomination did not assess each dwelling's individual historic integrity.
-Instead, it considers all homes built between 1909 and 1958 to be contributing except for one.
-Their existing residential amenities are not sufficient to alter their contribution to the neighborhood streetscapes and do not impact the dominance of the landscape.
-One residence has been remodeled and expanded to the extent that it conveys an early 21st century presence rather than its original construction period and therefore is considered non-contributing.
-Cannon Hill Park and the central boulevard of W. 21st Avenue between S. Bernard and S. Lincoln streets contribute significantly to the character of the district, but local designations do not generally include such City of Spokane-owned public facilities.
+All homes built between 1909 and 1958 are contributing, except for four that have been altered to the extent that their original design is not clearly evident: 1925 S. Stevens Street, 623 W. Shoshone Place, 627 W. Shoshone Place, and 607 W 21st Avenue.
+1918 S. Oneida Place was rebuilt in 1984 after a fire and is also considered non-contributing to the district.
+Many of the other houses have existing additions and minor alterations that do not significantly alter their contribution to the neighborhood streetscapes and do not impact the dominance of the landscape.
+Six houses were built between 1966 and 1998 and are considered non-contributing to the district because of their dates of construction.
+Cannon Hill Park and the central boulevard of W. 21st Avenue between S. Bernard and S. Lincoln streets contribute significantly to the character of the district.

-Eight properties in the district are individually listed in the Spokane Historic Register prior to the listing of this district (Table 3).
+Eight properties in the district were individually listed in the Spokane Register of Historic Places prior to the creation of this district (Table 3).
 Most of the nominations support architectural significance.
 Two of the three properties developed by general contractor Gus Bostrom include Community Planning and Development as an additional area of significance.
 The Dwinnell House at 504 W. 19th Avenue is listed in recognition of the fallout shelter built on the property in 1961.